Theoretical constraints on tidal triggering of slow earthquakes: Discussion

 \subsubsection{Implications, limitations, and observational consistency}

 In our simulations, the triggered catalogs are more appropriately interpreted as LFE-like events rather than tremors.
 LFEs are generally understood as repeating failures on a single patch, which is consistent with our modeling framework.
 Tremor, in contrast, is often interpreted as the superposition of many such LFEs occurring within a localized region \parencite{shelly2007non,Yabe2025,Shelly2026}.
 It should be noted, however, that the present simulations consider a single patch in isolation and do not include interactions among multiple patches.
-As a result, collective effects that may be important for tremor generation are not explicitly captured in our model.
+As a result, interaction that may be important for tremor generation are not explicitly captured in our model.

 In this study, we focus on slip events that are distinct from creeping.
-Fast and slow events in our simulations are defined purely based on their slip velocities and are therefore model-based classifications, they do not necessarily correspond directly to fast or slow earthquakes observed in nature.
-It is worth noting, however, that the absence of such observations in nature does not necessarily imply that the phenomenon does not exist.
-As described by \textcite{perfettini2001periodic}, faults hosting fast earthquakes are not composed of a single homogeneous patch, and small variations in frictional and geometric properties can lead to substantial phase dispersion, making tidal correlations difficult to observe.
-Similarly, in our simulations, even for triggered events, the phase distribution can be highly scattered, which may explain why such correlations of fast earthquakes are rarely detected in natural observations.
+Fast and slow events in our simulations are defined purely based on their slip velocities and therefore represent model-based classifications rather than direct equivalents of natural fast or slow earthquakes.
+It is worth noting, however, that the absence of clear tidal correlations in ordinary earthquake catalogs does not necessarily imply that resonance-like triggering mechanisms are absent.
+As discussed by \textcite{perfettini2001periodic}, fault systems hosting ordinary earthquake are unlikely to consist of a single homogeneous patch, and small variations in frictional or geometric properties may produce substantial phase dispersion, thereby obscuring coherent tidal correlations at the catalog scale.
+Similarly, even in our simulations, triggered events may exhibit highly scattered phase distributions despite being generated under harmonic perturbation.

+Although the present study primarily focuses on tidal triggering of LFE-like slip events, the resonance-like triggering mechanism explored here may be relevant more broadly to velocity-weakening regions within the brittle-ductile transition.
+This mechanism may operate across a range of natural fault environments, from creeping segments such as the central creeping section of the SAF to regions characterized by ETS.
+In such environments, small harmonic stress perturbations may promote slip acceleration on fault patches whose dimensions are comparable to their nucleation size.
+Depending on the surrounding elastic interactions and fault structure, similar mechanisms may potentially contribute to the modulation of other forms of seismic or aseismic slip, such as tremor activity or repeating earthquakes, under a broader range of transient or harmonic perturbation conditions, including hydrological or seasonal stress perturbations.